thenativeweb/forcedomain/README.md

 # node-force-domain

-node-force-domain is a middleware for the Express.js framework that allows you to have multiple domains, but forces them to redirect to a default one.
+node-force-domain is a middleware for the Connect and / or Express.js framework that allows you to have multiple domains, but forces them to redirect to a default one.

 ## Installation